 To secure the Raspberry Pi board and to prevent contacts from touching the case, the board can be mounted onto the chassis of the tower.
 One can go about this in many ways, e.g. using hot glue, but I wanted a strong, non-permanent way to be able to dismantle the setup at a later stage.

 To drill the hole in the correct place I used an old piece of cardboard as a template.
-Before the holes are drilled, it should be noted that the Raspberry Pi should be mounted in a way to allow enough space for the HDMI cable and the USB ports to be used.
+Before the holes are drilled, it should be noted that the Raspberry Pi should be mounted in a way to allow enough space for the HDMI cable and the USB ports to be inserted.
+The drill bit needs to be able to drill metal and be 2.5mm in diameter.

 Creating a side panel